playcanvas/blog/_posts/2014-12-01-playhack-december-jolly-santa.markdown

 Our favorite entry is [SRL](http://apps.playcanvas.com/lizzip/gamehack/SRL) by PlayCanvas users [lizzip](https://playcanvas.com/lizzip) and [auroraimortalis](https://playcanvas.com/auroraimortalis), whose sci-fi maze game really impressed us using security camera's, laser doors and the Hover Tank acting as the villain.
 Amazing!

-Honourable mentions go to PlayCanvas users [**Crefossus**](http://apps.playcanvas.com/crefossus/pewpew/alpha002) and [**Daniel Petterson**](http://apps.playcanvas.com/danielpettersson/hack/tank) for their games, but thank you to everyone who took part.
+Honorable mentions go to PlayCanvas users [**Crefossus**](http://apps.playcanvas.com/crefossus/pewpew/alpha002) and [**Daniel Petterson**](http://apps.playcanvas.com/danielpettersson/hack/tank) for their games, but thank you to everyone who took part.
 We can't wait to see what you can come up with this month!

 [![FotorCreated5](https://blog.playcanvas.com/wp-content/uploads/2014/12/FotorCreated5.jpg)](http://blog.playcanvas.com/wp-content/uploads/2014/12/FotorCreated5.jpg)